-The other night I was folding laundry – that’s a daily chore with a large family… thankfully, I have a very nice laundry room where I can watch the kids in the pool or playing in the backyard while I fold and stack.
+The other night I was folding laundry – that’s a daily chore with a large family.
+Thankfully, I have a very nice laundry room where I can watch the kids in the pool or playing in the backyard while I fold and stack and sort.

-We always say this disease happens to good men right?
+We always say this disease happens to good people right?
 And it’s true.
-We love good people who are suffering with a disease.
+We love good people who are suffering from a disease.
 At their roots they are good.
 They are gifted and full of potential.
-That’s why we fell in love with them in the first place, because we see their true beautiful selves.
+That’s why we fell in love with them in the first place – because we see their true, beautiful selves.

-We’re not crazy – even though addiction tries to make us feel that way.
+We’re not crazy, even though addiction tries to make us feel that way.
 It’s actually quite the opposite.
 We are very sane and very capable women.
-That’s why we come up with so many wonderful ways to help them (even if they never take us up on it for very long).
+That’s why we come up with so many wonderful ways to help our partner (even if they never take us up on it for very long).

 We are loving women who are fiercely loyal.
 There’s nothing we wouldn’t do for the ones we love.
 We protect and serve and then serve some more.